Henry Tombs: Assessment

-Field-Marshall Roberts, a subaltern in during the Indian Rebellion, later wrote:The hero of the day [when he won the VC] was Harry Tombs … an unusually handsome man and a thorough soldier. … I had always heard of Tombs as one of the best officers in the regiment. ….
+Field Marshall Frederick Roberts, 1st Earl Roberts, another junior officer in the Bengal Horse Artillery during the Indian Rebellion, and a recipient of the VC himself (Khudaganj, 2 January 1858) later wrote:The hero of the day [when he won the VC] was Harry Tombs … an unusually handsome man and a thorough soldier. … I had always heard of Tombs as one of the best officers in the regiment. ….
 As a cool, bold leader of men Tombs was unsurpassed: no fire, however hot, and no crisis, however unexpected, could take him by surprise; he grasped the situation in a moment, and issued his orders without hesitation, inspiring all ranks with confidence in his power and capacity.
 He was somewhat of a martinet, and was more feared than liked by his men until they realized what a grand leader he was, when they gave him their entire confidence, and were ready to follow him anywhere and everywhere.

 At news of Tombs's death, the Commander-in-Chief, India, Lord Napier issued a general order expressing regret at the loss of "so distinguished an officer".